 Studies suggest that a different form of intracranial hypertension may be common in chronic fatigue syndrome (ME/CFS), fibromyalgia and migraine.

-After digging around several times, the doctor was able to access my spinal fluid and I stopped squirming.
-Then Dr. Baraniuk said, “Your lumbar pressure is high.”
+After digging around several times, the doctor was able to access my spinal fluid and get a sample and I was able to stop squirming.
+Then Dr. Baraniuk said, “Your lumbar pressure was high.”

 The first part of my first – and, to date only – lumbar puncture was a bit torturous, but the aftermath was nothing but good.
-I was having a very unusual experience – I felt relaxed and my mind felt clear.
+Getting rid of some of that spinal fluid seemed to help.
+In fact, I was having a very unusual experience – I felt relaxed and my mind felt clear.
 In fact, I couldn’t remember the last time I’d felt this calm.
 I should do these lumbar punctures more often, I remember thinking.

 Apparently, I’m not alone.
 Dr. Baraniuk said he sees high lumbar pressures “a lot in ME/CFS”.